zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Version 1.3
 ---------------------------
 Released Nov 4, 2012
 Changed the DomeAFL_FOV and DomeADL_WxH source code to match the view orientation of the camera and the domemaster stereo lens shader.
-Recompiled the Domemaster3D Mac / Windows mental ray shaders.
+Recompiled the Domemaster3D macOS / Windows mental ray shaders.

 Added a python script for creating a domeAFL compatible mia_material shading network.
 This should solve the typical "blurry grey line" texture sampling artifact that happens near the spring line.